4-10-050 NONCONFORMING STRUCTURES:

 A. NONCONFORMING STRUCTURES – GENERAL:

-Any legally established nonconforming structure may remain, although such structure does not conform with the provisions of the Renton Municipal Code; provided, that:
+Any legally established nonconforming structure may remain, although such structure does not conform to the provisions of this Title; provided, that:

-1. Not Vacant or Left Abandoned: The nonconforming structure that has historic significance, and/or has not been vacant for two (2) or more years, or has not been abandoned.
+1. Not Vacant or Left Abandoned: The nonconforming structure has not been vacant for more than one year, or has not been abandoned; and

 2. Unsafe Structures: The structure is kept in a safe and secure condition.

-3. Limits on Alterations: The cost of the alterations of a legal nonconforming structure shall not exceed an aggregate cost of fifty percent (50%) of the value of the structure, based upon its most recent assessment or appraisal, unless the alterations make the structure more conforming, or is used to restore to a safe condition any portion of a structure declared unsafe by a proper authority.
-Alterations shall not result in or increase any nonconforming condition.
+3. Limits on Alterations: The cost of alterations, remodels, or renovations of a legal nonconforming structure, except single family dwellings, shall not exceed an aggregate cost of forty percent (40%) in twelve (12) months or sixty percent (60%) in forty-eight (48) months of the value of the structure, based upon its most recent assessment or appraisal, unless the changes make the structure more conforming, or are used to restore to a safe condition any portion of a structure declared unsafe by the Building Official.
+Mandatory improvements for fire, life safety or accessibility, as well as replacement of mechanical equipment, do not count towards the cited monetary thresholds.
+Alterations, remodels, or restoration work shall not result in or increase any nonconforming condition unless permitted by subsection A4 of this Section, Limits on Enlargement.
+Nonconforming single family dwellings may be replaced, enlarged, altered, remodeled, or renovated, without limitation of cost, pursuant to current code requirements (e.g., height limits, lot coverage, density limits, setbacks, etc.), unless such actions would increase one or more nonconformity.

 4. Limits on Enlargement: